Brian Shaw (strongman): Other ventures

 Shaw has a YouTube channel, SHAWSTRENGTH, which has videos of training footage, fitness and strength challenges, and eating challenges.
 Eddie Hall is also seen occasionally on his videos.

-Shaw also was one of four strongmen to be featured in the History Channel series, The Strongest Man in History, which premiered on July 10, 2019.
-On the first episode of the show, he pulled a 12000 lbs viking ship on a 60 ft incline course in 44.05 seconds.
+Shaw was one of four strongmen to be featured in the History Channel series, The Strongest Man in History, which premiered on July 10, 2019.
+On the first episode of the show, he pulled a 12000 lbs viking ship on a 60 ft incline course which translates the weight to around 60000 lbs in 44.05 seconds.
+On the third episode, he lifted, via the very top of a yoke squat, a platform and water-filled barrels weighing 2028 lbs.
+Even though the range of motion here was approximately an inch, this is considered the heaviest partial squat of all time.